EQXai/AutoTrainV3/README.md

-# AutoTrainV3
+# AutoTrainV2

-AutoTrainV3 is a Python toolkit that simplifies training of SDXL/Flux using the `sd-scripts` framework.
+AutoTrainV2 is a Python toolkit that simplifies training of Stable Diffusion models (Flux, FluxLORA, SDXL) using the `sd-scripts` framework.
 It provides three user interfaces: Gradio Web UI, CLI, and Interactive Menu.

 ---

 ## 🛠️ Installation

 ### Requirements
-- **OS**: Linux (Ubuntu 22.04+) or Windows with WSL2
+- **OS**: Linux (Ubuntu 20.04+) or Windows with WSL2
 - **GPU**: NVIDIA with 8GB+ VRAM
 - **Python**: 3.9+
 - **CUDA**: 12.8+ with compatible drivers